Planning and structuring effective meetings

 Does the meeting have to be physical?
 Can it be virtual?
 Do you need to go to a remote location?
 Can you hold it in-house?
 Do you need a facilitator?
 What format is the meeting?
 Is it an audience type, interactive, knowledge café?

 As you have read, when we think about meetings before the meetings, we are working towards better meetings!
-In another postOpens in a new tab. we describe a practical way to put the above to good use.
+In another post we describe a practical way to put the above to good use.